Irish Geneaography

 How do you use this application?

-• Firstly, choose your base map by clicking on the leftmost square icon in the top right hand corner of the screen.
-Can I recommend you choose the aerial photographs?
+• Firstly, choose your base map by clicking on the round beige icon containing 4 squares in the top right of the screen icon in the top right hand corner of the screen.
+This will bring up a menu called the Basemap Gallery as shown.
+Can I recommend you choose the latest aerial photographs as highlighted above?
 This will help you recognise the modern landscapes that are usually all you can see in the mapping function of most of the software tools we all use for recording our family history.

 • You can zoom in using the classic "+" & "-" signs, but one of the best features is that you can search for a place e.g. townland, using the search box top left.
+Choose a townland that interests you by typing the name in the search box.
+Pick the relevant one from the drop down list that will appear, bearing in mind that some townland names are very common and can be repeated across 2 or more counties.

 Read on...